Logo

 Tired of the business in general, the rigors of touring and troubled by his separation and later divorce from Tawny Kitaen, David Coverdale wanted to find other values in life and took "private time to reflect" and re-assess his career direction.

-In 1994, David Coverdale assembled a new line-up of Whitesnake to tour for the release of Whitesnake's Greatest Hits album.
+In 1994, David Coverdale assembled a new line-up of Whitesnake to tour in support of the release of Whitesnake's Greatest Hits album.

 In 1997 David Coverdale returned and released Restless Heart.